Azure/IoT-Pi-Day/Setting up the Raspberry Pi/MSFT Networking/readme.md

 [Pi Day MAC to IP Script](https://raw.githubusercontent.com/Azure/IoT-Pi-Day/master/Setting%20up%20the%20Raspberry%20Pi/MSFT%20Networking/pingaddresses.ps1)

 You will need to create an environmental variable on your local computer with the Azure Blob Storage Account Access Key.
-The environmental variable should be named "pidayblob" and the key value can be found and copied/pasted from the event OneNote [Storage Account Key](https://microsoft.sharepoint.com/teams/GLRIntelligentCloudBusiness/_layouts/15/WopiFrame.aspx?sourcedoc={1a1dd006-1921-47cc-982f-17ffc28ec578}&action=edit&wd=target%28Resources.one%7Cbff86843-f761-4bf8-846c-6945cd981ce3%2FNetworking%20Data%7C05f4db38-e8cc-4c78-9e95-cff2945afdc1%2F%29&wdorigin=703).
+The environmental variable should be named "pidayblob" and the key value can be found and copied/pasted from the event OneNote [Storage Account Key](https://microsoft.sharepoint.com/teams/GLRIntelligentCloudBusiness/_layouts/15/WopiFrame.aspx?sourcedoc={1a1dd006-1921-47cc-982f-17ffc28ec578}&action=edit&wd=target%28Resources.one%7Cbff86843-f761-4bf8-846c-6945cd981ce3%2FNetworking%20Data%7C05f4db38-e8cc-4c78-9e95-cff2945afdc1%2F%29&wdorigin=703)

+The key can also be found in the Teams Site [Storage Account Key](https://microsoft.sharepoint.com/teams/AzurePiDayEvent/Shared%20Documents/General/pidayblobkey.txt).

 - Click the start menu and type environmental